LibraryCarpentry/library-python/_episodes/01-starting-with-data.md

 array([11, 12,  8,  4, 10,  9,  7,  6,  5,  3,  2,  1])
 ~~~
 {: .source}
+Which show us that articles have been published in every month of the year.

 > ## Challenge
 >
 > Create a list of unique ISSNs found in the articles data.
+> Call it `publications` (Note: each publication has a unique ISSN).
-> Call it *licence_types*.
-How many unique ISSNs are there in the data?
+> How many unique publications (ISSNs) are there in the data?
 {: .challenge}

 # Groups in Pandas
-At this point, our DataFrame has only String types.
+Our DataFrame has a mixture of String and Numeric types.
 Some of the grouping
 operations work different for numeric types (e.g. calculating averages).
-So we
-will create a new column on our data frame, which includes the author count.

 We often want to calculate summary statistics grouped by subsets or attributes
 within fields of our data.
 For example, we might want to know the number of
-articles published by each Publisher.
+articles published in each publication.

 We can calculate basic statistics for all records in a single column using the
 syntax below: